CountBricks: Installing Chair Rail for Residential Spaces

 How CountBricks Drove Success

-1. Digital Takeoff in 11 Minutes CountBricks AI read the scanned blueprint and delivered exact linear-foot totals—including 12 percent waste—for straight and curved walls.
+• Digital Takeoff in 11 Minutes: AI read the scanned blueprint and delivered exact linear-foot totals, including 12 percent waste, for straight and curved walls.

-2. Live Material Pricing Within seconds, the contractor compared poplar, oak, and MDF costs from three local yards.
+• Live Material Pricing: Compared poplar, oak, and MDF costs from three local yards.
 Poplar in-stock availability sealed the decision and locked in pricing before market fluctuation.

-3. Adaptive Labor Tracking As the crew encountered uneven plaster, extra shim time threatened the schedule.
-CountBricks sent a variance alert after the first half-day, allowing the GC to bring in a third carpenter for strategic hours and finish on time.
+• Adaptive Labor Tracking: As the crew encountered uneven plaster, extra shim time threatened the schedule.
+A variance alert allowed the GC to bring in a third carpenter for strategic hours and finish on time.

-4. Instant Change Orders The homeowner chose a complementary base cap on day two.
-The supervisor voice-noted the request, and CountBricks generated a signed change order—no paperwork delays.
+• Instant Change Orders: A complementary base cap was added on day two.
+The request was voice-noted, and a signed change order was generated without paperwork delays.

 Outcome Metrics